 During the height of Covid, these items were significant for all our patients as people could not visit.
 Ongoing, they are still important and beneficial for families to create comfort.

 Val has embraced and understood what we are trying to achieve.
 With her enthusiasm, she is helping us to keep this going and reinvigorate the passion for people to support us with this campaign.
 There is no mean feat, especially when we are all a little ‘Covid tired’.
-Val is so caring and has a passion for people and their well-being.’
+Val is so caring and passionate about people and their well-being.’

 Lisa Jones.
 Swan Charity.
 Salford Royal NHS Trust

-COVID; helping us Open our Hearts to our community.
+COVID-19 is helping us to open our Hearts to our community.